Please read about payment for visa fees here:

 Beware of fraud and scams.
 Some websites and emails attempt to mislead customers, posing as providers of official U.S. government information.
 Read our Fraud Warning for more information.

 Complete your own application.
 The online entry application is easy and free.

-We are accepting interview waiver applications for business and tourist visas (B1/B2 visa class) from qualified applicants whose B1/B2 visas expired within the past 36 months.
+We are accepting interview waiver applications from qualified applicants whose previous visa in the same category expired within the past 48 months.
 Please note that the interview waiver process is available for Azerbaijani citizens and residents only, and those whose most recent visa applications resulted in a refusal do not qualify for interview waiver.

 Please direct your questions regarding the visa application procedure to the Consular Customer Service.
 Contact number: 088 568 67 90

 Note: When the menu sounds, to select the Azerbaijani language by pressing 2, and then press 1 in each menu that sounds, so that you can connect with the dispatcher.

 Attention: Effective July 27, 2021, visa applicants are responsible for paying Aramex courier charges for visa application delivery to and/or from the U.S. Embassy.
 Courier fees are separate from visa fees and are paid directly to Aramex.
 Click here and review “Visa Passport Delivery” information for more details.

 Notice: The Consular Section is closed to the public on local and U.S. holidays.
 Please see the holiday schedule at https://az.usembassy.gov/holiday-calendar/

 If you have a need for urgent business or emergency travel, please make a request online, or contact the help center: https://ais.usvisa-info.com/en-az/niv/information/contact_us

 Interview waiver applications: visa applicants will pay for courier service when dropping off and picking up documents at Aramex.